Gauss Composition for P^1, and the universal Jacobian of the Hurwitz space of double covers: Introduction

 agree. \end{enumerate} \end{definition}

 Consider a double cover $f: C\to \P^1$.
 Theorem~\ref{thm:traceable} shows that, when $C$ is smooth, $M$ is traceable if and only if $M$ is a line bundle.
-If $C$ is integral, then $M$ is traceable if and only if $M$ is a rank one torsion free sheaf.
+Further, Theorem~\ref{thm:traceable} shows that that if $C$ is integral, then $M$ is traceable if and only if $M$ is a rank one torsion free sheaf.

 Our first main result is a description of a moduli stack $\Jbar^{2,g,n}$ which parametrizes double covering pairs $(f:C\to \P^1, M)$, where $p_a(C)=g$ and $\deg(M):=\chi(M)-\chi(\O_C)=n$.
 (See \S\ref{S:defJbar} for a more precise definition of this stack.)
 In Theorem~\ref{thm:main1}, we prove that $\Jbar^{2,g,n}$ is a connected Artin stack, and we provide an explicit unirational stratification of $\Jbar^{2,g,n}$ by quotient stacks $Q^{i,j,k}$, where each $Q^{i,j,k}$ is the quotient of a vector space by the product of general linear groups.
 The unirational strata $Q^{i,j,k}$ correspond to certain types of linear binary quadratic forms for $\P^1$, and hence these strata provide concrete coordinates for working with $\Jbar^{2,g,n}$.